hussaino03/ToHacks/README.md

     git clone git@github.com:hussaino03/ToHacks.git
     ```

-* Change your working directory to the cloned folder `user-profile-ms`
+* Change your working directory to the cloned folder `backend`

     ```bash
     cd path/to/backend
     ```

-* Create a new virtual environment inside `user-profile-ms` directory and activate that
+* Create a new virtual environment inside `backend` directory and activate that

     ```bash
     python -m venv env